 - A genetic blockage of the bile duct or its complete absence

 - Prolonged exposure to environmental toxins

-The symptoms of the patients with liver cirrhosis may vary depending upon the intensity of the illness, however some commonly associated symptoms can be
+The symptoms of liver cirrhosis may vary depending upon the intensity of the illness, however, some commonly associated symptoms can be

 - Loss of appetite